Views on "Artificial Intelligence"

 There's an inherently dishonest nature to its creative mimicry.
 While mimicking another style isn't inherently bad (say digital paint mimicking physical paint), generative AI is this twisted, corrupted form of mimicry that really is mimicking the expression in particular.
 It's mimicking the skill, the effort, the artist themselves, in addition to the medium.
 All of the life experience, emotion, and everything else distilled into real art is flattened into nothing.
 But even when it comes to mediums, it mimics in an underhanded way.
 Plenty of output pretends to be a real photo, etc. It inherently misinforms.
 You probably won't find real artists painting something photo-realistic but trying to pretend it's a photo.
 There's this nature of dishonesty to generative AI output and its users that real artists don't have.

 Inevitability isn't an argument in the favor of something.
-It may be a distraught reality, but it is a defeatist "comply in advance" attitude.
+It may be a distraught reality (so, inevitability in its bleakest terms), but it is a defeatist "comply-in-advance" attitude.
 If we assume all technological advancements, or more abstractly, social and political changes, are inevitable, we have abdicated our agency in advance and are advocating for our own obsolescence and that we should just lay down and accept things.
 This is a ridiculous line of thinking.
+Would one say the same of the perceived inevitiability of other things, like fascism?
+Certainly not.
+If the reality is that given a particular society and power structure, a particular technology will inevitably be released- that still is no argument to use it, learn it, or comply with its owners' desires.
+To think otherwise is to consider all resistance of anything that ever feels inevitable futile.
+It is worthwhile alone to save yourself by not using these systems, even if you can't prevent others from doing so.
+Resistance is never useless, no matter how overwhelming the tide feels coming against you.

 Other criticisms

 Against agentic AI.
-As they are not human and do not have the understanding of one, they should never act on our behalf or make decisions on our behalf as an agent.
+They are not human and do not have the understanding of one, they should never act on our behalf or make decisions on our behalf as an agent.

 The 'big scary sentient' AGI or Super Intelligence is a pro-industry distraction masquerading as criticism.
 This worry about sentient AI and apocalyptic events wastes time pointing in the wrong direction.
 It nearly does the industry's marketing for them, in touting these systems as being highly intelligent, rather than the truth- which is they do not think at all, which is more genuinely frightening when they're simultaneously being touted as intelligent instead.
 It all ignores the real, immediate, tangible harms that we already see from plenty of other angles and saps valuable resources, time, and energy fighting the wrong battle.